Systematic Review on Learning-based Spectral CT: Perspectives

-\item Clinical translation: The development of accurate and robust \ac{PCCT} methods should lead to diverse clinical applications, from screening and diagnosis, to treatment planning and prognosis. \ac{PCCT} can be also used to guide minimally invasive procedures, such as biopsy and ablation, by providing real-time information over a region of interest \cite{li2020clinical}.
-The integration of \ac{PCCT} (and \ac{DECT}) with other imaging modalities, such as \ac{MRI} and \ac{PET}, would be beneficial as well, leading to a more comprehensive understanding of anatomical forms and pathological functions.
+The development of accurate and robust \ac{PCCT} methods should lead to diverse clinical applications, from screening and diagnosis to treatment planning and prognosis. \ac{PCCT} can be also used to guide minimally invasive procedures, such as biopsy and ablation, by providing real-time information over a region of interest \cite{li2020clinical}.
+The integration of \ac{PCCT} (and \ac{DECT}) with other imaging modalities, such as \ac{MRI} and \ac{PET}, would be beneficial as well, leading to a better understanding of anatomical forms and pathological functions.